Heidelberg Township, Lehigh County, Pennsylvania: Climate

 The township has a humid continental climate (Dfa/Dfb) and the hardiness zones are 6a and 6b.
 Average monthly temperatures in Germansville range from 27.6 F in January to 72.4 F in July.

 Transportation

 As of 2015, there were 83.18 mi of public roads in Heidelberg Township, of which 35.32 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 47.86 mi were maintained by the township.

 Numbered routes in Heidelberg Township are Pennsylvania Route 100 and Pennsylvania Route 309.
-PA 100's northern terminus is on PA 309 in Pleasant Corners.
+PA 100's northern terminus is on PA 309 at Pleasant Corners.